Robert Bédard (tennis): 1958

-Bédard successfully defended his Canadian Open title in 1958 in Vancouver on grass, defeating eventual American No. 1 Whitney Reed in the final in three straight sets.
+Bédard successfully defended his Canadian Open title in 1958 in Vancouver on grass, defeating American player Glenn Bassett in the quarterfinal in four sets and Whitney Reed in the final in three straight sets.
 Bédard had earlier in the season lost to Reed on clay in Toronto in Davis Cup play.
 Reed would later win two Canadian Open singles titles.

 Bédard won the Adirondack Invitation tournament at Schroon Lake, New York, defeating his fellow Canadian Davis Cup teammate Lorne Main in the final.
-At the O'Keefe International at the Toronto Lawn Tennis Club on red clay in Toronto, Bédard defeated Ulf Schmidt and Dick Savitt, winner of the U.S. National Indoor title that year, before losing to Luis Ayala in the semifinal.
-In August, Bédard won the Quebec Open title beating Val Harit in the final in five sets.
+At the O'Keefe International at the Toronto Lawn Tennis Club on red clay in Toronto, Bédard defeated Ulf Schmidt and Dick Savitt, before losing to Luis Ayala in the semifinal.
+In August, Bédard won the Quebec Open title beating Val Harit in the final in five sets, his 100th straight victory against Canadian players.